Atopic Dermatitis Model

 Human IL4 and IL4RA Expression in Humanized B-hIL4/hIL4RA Mice

-Species-specific IL4 and IL4RA expression in homozygous humanized B-hIL4/hIL4RA mice.
+Species-specific IL4 and IL4RA expression analysis in homozygous humanized B-hIL4/hIL4RA mice.
 Following anti-CD3ɛ stimulation in vivo, (A) serum was collected from wild-type C57BL/6 (+/+) and homozygous B-hIL4/hIL4RA (H/H) mice and analyzed using a species-specific IL4 ELISA kit, while (B) splenocytes were isolated from wild-type C57BL/6 (+/+) and homozygous B-hIL4/hIL4RA (H/H) mice and analyzed by flow cytometry using a species-specific anti-IL4RA antibody.

 These results suggest human IL4 and IL4RA is exclusively expressed in humanized B-hIL4/hIL4RA mice compared to wild-type C57BL/6 mice.